-Disclaimer: We got the cheapest day tour package – P1150.
+Disclaimer: We got the cheapest Luljetta’s day tour package – P1150.

 How to go to Luljetta’s Hanging Garden

-My boyfriend told me about his plan a night before, so I was able to bring my swimsuit and toiletries with me.
-He picked me up from our house on a Tuesday at 9 AM morning and we Wazed our way to Luljetta’s.
+My boyfriend told me about his plan the night before, so I was able to bring my swimsuit and toiletries with me.
+He picked me up from our house on a Tuesday at 9 AM morning and we wazed our way to Luljetta’s Hanging Garden.
 We decided to take a heavy early lunch on Cloud 9 Restaurant first since the package we got had only snacks included on it.

 If you’re going to take public transportation, ride a UV Express going to Antipolo Simbahan in various terminals like Santolan LRT2 Station, Megamall, Starmall or Robinson’s Galleria.
 From Antipolo Cathedral, take a tricycle to Loreland/Luljetta’s.

-We availed the cheapest one, the Hanging Garden Retreat, which was mostly just access to the facilities, robe, towel and snacks for 5 hours.
+We availed the cheapest one, the Hanging Garden Retreat for P1750, which was mostly just access to the facilities, robe, towel, and snacks for 5 hours.
 But the receptionist told us that since there were only ten guests that day, they won’t mind if we stay for more than 5 hours, YES!!!
 I’ve read reviews that the massage and set meals were ordinary for the price, so we skipped that.
 We paid using a credit card, then we were given wrist tags and asked to ride the golf cart to the hanging garden.

 There’s a separate locker room for the boys and girls, of course, but there was a small reception (again) only in the girl’s locker room.
 The staff gave us our locker keys and a basket with our towels and traditional robes (batik), which were very smooth and fresh.
 Paul forgot to bring slippers, but the good thing was he was able to borrow from them.
 He also asked to see the swimming trunks available and decided to borrow that as well.
 Oh, my boyfriend!